That's How I Got to Memphis

 "That's How I Got to Memphis", sometimes titled "How I Got to Memphis", is a country music standard written by American country music artist Tom T. Hall.
 The song tells a man's story of coming to Memphis to look for a former lover.
 The song first appeared on Hall's 1969 album Ballad of Forty Dollars & His Other Great Songs.
-It has been widely covered, most notably by Bobby Bare in 1970, Deryl Dodd in 1996, and Charley Crockett in 2018.
+It has been widely covered, most notably by Bobby Bare in 1970, Deryl Dodd in 1996, Whitey Morgan and the 78's in 2015, and Charley Crockett in 2018.

 Bobby Bare version

 Bobby Bare covered the song under the name "How I Got to Memphis" on his 1970 album This Is Bare Country.

 Critical reception

 An uncredited review in Billboard called the song "potent Tom T. Hall material, delivered in one of Bare's finest performances."

 Chart performance

 Bobby Bare's version spent 16 weeks on the Hot Country Songs charts, peaking at number 3.

 Deryl Dodd version

 In late 1996, Deryl Dodd covered the song for his debut album One Ride in Vegas.
 The song was the album's second single.
 In place of a b-side, the single release contained album snippets.